JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `failureLevel`
 {#verifyPlugin-failureLevel}

-Defines the verification level at which the task should fail if any reported issue matches.
+Specifies the verification level at which the task fails if any reported issue matches.

 {style="narrow"}
 Type